Where next Sydney freaks?

 OK, denizens of Sydney’s inner west, where are we going next?
 I am a fan of living in a dynamic and exciting city where I have inspiration on tap, from freaks and nutters and people who were born somewhere else.
 A bit of diversity, a bit of spice, a chance to dress up and be weird.

-Currently one sweet spot for dynamic, freaky urban life is Marrickville.
-If you have not lived here, … well there are lot of things to love about it.
-Historically it has had many fine features — parks, ethnically diverse population, a mix of income levels, industrial spaces, loose noise restrictions and many shared public infrastructure, suchas community centres, theatres etc. Notoriously many people come to Marrickville for the semi-legal underground.
+Currently, one sweet spot for dynamic, freaky urban life is Marrickville.
+If you have not lived here, … well, there are a lot of things to love about it.
+Historically it has had many fine features — parks, an ethnically diverse population, a mix of income levels, industrial spaces, loose noise restrictions, and many shared public infrastructures, such as community centres, theatres etc. Notoriously, many people come to Marrickville for the semi-legal underground.
 I know we all love the warehouse scene in Marrickville, I certainly do.
-I love that there are gigs here, and sneaky parties and markets and you can get 10 different types of Vietnamese cuisine and drop in to a Greek spit roast after spending the arvo in an artist-run space, then spew into the canal, or go to the Farmer’s Market.
+I love that there are gigs here, and sneaky parties and markets, and you can get 10 different types of Vietnamese cuisine and drop in to a Greek spit roast after spending the arvo in an artist-run space, then spew into the canal, or go to the Farmer’s Market.
 Or whatever floats your boat.
-But various signs lead me to believe that the writing is on the wall for free-spirited, financially-questionably, bon vivant and/or bohemian lifestyle choices in what is increasingly a mortgage farm.
+But various signs lead me to believe that the writing is on the wall for free-spirited, financially-questionable, bon vivant and/or bohemian lifestyle choices in what is increasingly a mortgage farm.

 UPDATE: Looks like I am moving to Melbourne.
 Currently barnraising a cooperative house, in the Ouroboros project.